 Kenya is a dream destination with an incredible mix of natural wonders.
 Aside from its natural parks, wildlife safaris, snowy mountains, endless grasslands, and gorgeous sandy beaches, Kenya, also has a reputation for traffic being chaotic and roads being full of potholes.

 How much of that is true?
 Do you see yourself driving around Kenya?
 Should you venture Kenya traffic or hire a driver to take you around during your visit?
 Read our expert recommendations to find out whether you would like to get around Kenya by car.

 But before you depart for this African nation, make sure to check whether travelers from your country are eligible to apply online for a Kenya eVisa.
 The simple online application requires just a few minutes to complete and will help you avoid waiting in line for hours to obtain a Kenya visa on arrival at border entry points.

 How Are the Road Conditions in Kenya?

 The primary roads around Nairobi are well-paved, despite some potholes.
-Tarmac roads outside Nairobi can conveniently lead you to your safari destination.
+Tarmac roads outside Nairobi can conveniently lead you to your safari destination in Kenya.
 Road conditions are constantly improving, so you may encounter some roadworks along the way.

 The further you go from Nairobi, the more likely you will be to encounter more unsurfaced roads.
 While a few unsurfaced roads may be in good condition, most roads in Kenya are notorious for their large potholes, rocky surfaces and rivers overflowing over them.